corning-incorporated/citam/README.md

 $citam dash --results .
 ```

-The GUI can then be accessed at [http://localhost:8000](http://localhost:8000) after
+The GUI can then be accessed at [http://localhost:8000](http://localhost:8000).

 > *Note: CITAM will recursively scan the results directory for simulation results.
 For example, if you
 start the dashboard with the results directory pointing to the citam source code, it will show sample